 Mr. Dobbin is a member of Phi Beta Mu, International Bandmasters’ fraternity.
 He was nominated for the Award of Excellence as an employee of the Etobicoke Board of Education and as a community leader for the EYB in 1986 and 1997 and won the award in 2003 and 2015.
 In 2012, he was awarded the Queen’s Diamond Jubilee Medal for outstanding service to his community.

-Michael Samotowka is Conductor and Band Manager
+Michael Samotowka is Music Director and Conductor

-Michael Samotowka joined the Etobicoke Youth Band in 1995 as a trumpet player and has since transitioned into his current role as Conductor and Band Manager in 1997.
+Michael Samotowka joined the Etobicoke Youth Band in 1995 as a trumpet player and has since transitioned into his current role as Conductor and previously Band Manager in 1997.
 At the same time, Michael attended the University of Toronto Faculty of Music; where he has majored in Music with a Specialization in Music Education.
 Here is where he has developed a keen love for teaching and conducting.

 As a trumpet player, Michael has performed with many groups in the Greater Toronto Area (GTA), including the Mississauga Symphony Orchestra, Etobicoke Philharmonic, North York Symphony Orchestra, Northdale Concert Band, Royal Conservatory Wind Ensemble, and the Toronto Concert Band.
 Michael has also performed as a soloist at many local churches during events such as Easter, Christmas, and Remembrance Day ceremonies.